mariohernandez/mariohernandezio/src/blog/storybook-variations.md

 ## Card horizontal

 The final variation is the Card horizontal.
 For all previous variations we have done all the changes inside `card.stories.jsx`, but for this one, we will resource to using an alternative `*.yml` file.
-Why you may ask, well, this variations requires a bit more changes and making all those changes inside the stories.jsx file may look a little too busy and not as easy to read the code.
+Why you may ask, well, this variation requires a bit more changes and making all those changes inside the stories.jsx file may look a little too busy and not as easy to read the code.
 That's pretty much the only reason for me to use this method, to keep the code in my stories clean and more readable.

-You may have noticed in the project you cloned, inside the **card** directory we have a file called **card-horizontal.yml**.
+You may have noticed in the project you cloned; inside the **card** directory we have a file called **card-horizontal.yml**.
 This file is almost identical to the original **card.yml** as far as the fields in it.
 The only difference is that some of the fields have unique content or no content at all.
-Let's take a look at the file before starting.
+Let's look at the file before starting.

 {% raw %}